 At the same time, the Court noted that retroactivity in itself can cause unpredictable consequences, if it is not moderated by certain conditions prescribed by law or by case-law.
 For this reason, the retroactive effect of the judgments of the Court must operate under thorough scrutiny.

 In this respect, the Court found that the effects of the Constitutional Court's judgments on criminal proceedings are assessed differently by the courts, which renders insecure the application of Article 458 para.
 (3) item (4) of the Criminal Procedure Code.
-The Court has therefore found that this issue falls within the constitutional field.
+The Court has therefore found that this issue falls within constitutional field's ambit.

 The Court noted that the challenged provision does not preclude the possibility of reviewing final court decisions based on a provision of criminal procedure declared unconstitutional.

 Further, the Court noted certain regulatory deficiencies of the institution of judicial review in criminal proceedings, related to the wording of the ground for the review, which is being challenged by the applicant.
 This also applies to the impact of the Constitutional Court's judgment on the situation of the person requesting a review, to the time-limit for a request on review to be submitted and to the period for which the judgment of the Court has a retroactive effect.